2020PB/police-brutality/reports/Oregon.md

 Footage also shows a reporter shoved by police, knocking the phone out of his hand.

-tags: journalist, homeless, tear-gas, strike, baton, protestor, bystander
+tags: journalist, homeless, tear-gas, strike, baton, protester, bystander

 id: or-portland-57